Park Young-sun: Cabinet minister

 In March 2019, she was appointed the Minister of SMEs and Startups.
-Poll in December 2020 shows that over 70% of mid-to-low ranking officer at her Ministry surveyed would like to continue to work with Park as she is poised to run for Seoul Mayor bielection in 2021.
+Poll in December 2020 shows that over 70% of mid-to-low ranking officer at her Ministry surveyed would like to continue to work with Park as she is poised to run for Seoul Mayor by-election in 2021.

 She was also the first South Korean minister to serve in the Stewardship Board at a Davos Forum Platform.

 2021 Seoul mayoral election

 In January 2021, after a week after resigning from the SME minister, Park announced her candidacy for Seoul Mayor in the upcoming 2021 by-elections.
 Her former colleague at Moon's administration, former ministers Park Yang-woo, Cho Myung-rae, Jeong Kyeong-doo and Kang Kyung-wha, joined her campaign as advisors.

 On 1 March 2021, Park earned party nomination for Seoul Mayor receiving nearly 70% of the votes cast, defeating the 4-term MP Woo Sang-ho.
 This makes Park the third woman the democratic party has nominated for Seoul Mayor post after the former Justice Minister Kang Kum-sil and the former Prime Minister Han Myeong-sook.
 Park was the front-runner to run against Oh Se-hoon from the main opposition party or Ahn Cheol-soo a former Seoul mayor candidate and a former presidential hopeful in the April by-election.

 On 7 March, Park was confirmed as the unity candidate of the Democratic Party and the Transition Korea, defeating Cho Jung-hun.

+On the polls conducted on 7 April, Park lost to her opponent Oh Se-hoon, who won in a landslide victory.